gabrielallenn/gabrielallenn/README.md

 - 👋 Hola!
 Soy Gabrielallenn
-- 👀 Soy un Programador Principiante
+- 👀 Hago Programas
-- 🌱 Estudio Ingenieria Informatica
+- 🌱 Hago Negocios
-- 📫 Graciassss...
+- 📫 Hago Buenos Tratos...

 <!---
 gabrielallenn/gabrielallenn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.